Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: The LT algorithm in practice

-Furthermore, we avoid overshooting by stopping the procedure if the left part of the breakpoint is, on average, smaller than a threshold.
-To this end, we stop the point search if $\bar{y}_{b-l:b}>k \sigma +\tilde{\epsilon}$, for $k\in \mathbb{N}$, $l$ a small window (for example, $l=20$), and $\sigma$ and $\tilde{\epsilon}$ are the empirical standard deviation and error, respectively, of the signal computed on the energy region $-\pi \leq x<-\pi/2$, where we know that no eigenvalues are present.
-Using these empirical estimates has the advantage of being closer to the truth than the theoretical upper bounds while being available at no additional cost.
-The value of $k$ sets the confidence of the predictions and is usually chosen as $k\in \{1,2,3\}$.
-In order to make the scheme more robust, we repeat the above procedure multiple times using different data for the ACDF and compute the median of means.
+\rereupdate{with the user-defined probability $\alpha_2 = \Phi(k)$ being the probability of not rejecting $H_0$ when it is true.} \end{proof} The total failure probability can be taken as the product of the ones of the two individual tests $\alpha=\alpha_1 \alpha_2$.
+To make the scheme more robust, we repeat the above procedure multiple times to compute the median of means using different data for the ACDF.
 Once the inflection point $\tilde{b}$ is known, the energy guess is chosen as the maxima of the gradient of the ACDF around a small window $\delta$ around the inflection point, $[\tilde{b}-\delta/2,\ \tilde{b}+\delta/2]$, as depicted in Fig.~\ref{fig:algo}.
+While this does not give any theoretical guarantee on the precision, which would require the knowledge of the overlap $\eta$, this does ensure with a significant probability that the estimated energy from our approach is upper bounded by the one given by the vanilla LT approach.